 Step #4 – More Layers

-I needed to brighten the skin up in areas, so I took my Dwarf Skin and mixed in a lighter grey this time, Administratum Grey.
+I needed to brighten the skin up in areas on my Blood Bowl Ogre, so I took my Dwarf Skin and mixed in a lighter grey this time, Administratum Grey.
 The ratio is still 3-1 Dwarf Skin to grey.

 I took the brighter skin color and picked out the highest areas of the skin, and I left the deeper areas alone.
 I made sure to leave some of the previous layer showing.